zietzm/gromacs/Project1.md

 ## Equilibrate lipids-water system

 It is now time for us to run the full simulation using our real .mdp file, martini_md.mdp.
-This .mdp file will use XXXX steps of 30 fs to simulate a time of 200 ns.
+This .mdp file will use 12,500,000 steps of 20 fs to simulate a time of 250 ns.
 ```
 grompp
 mdrun